This post has been updated for 2022.

 10) Blunt Metro Umbrella // Just a really, really well-designed and executed umbrella that’s been tested for up to 55 mph winds and comes in plenty of tasteful colors.
 Bought one for Chris last year, and he agrees it’s the perfect gift.
 We now have one in each car.
 (Also in a larger size at Nordstrom.)

 11) Pendleton Washable Wool Blanket // A luxe *washable* wool blanket that would be campy and classic over the end of a bed, but I love it even more for stashing in the car for road trips, unexpected picnic stops, beach trips, camping, impromptu star-gazing (before kids this was a thing, I swear…) — you get it.
 This buffalo plaid pattern is going fast, but I love the classic Camp Plaid, too.

-12) Kiehl’s Men’s Groom-On-The-Go Gift Set // All the men in our family have become diehard Kiehl’s fans, and this Gift Set includes four stocking-stuffer sizes of the products Chris routinely reaches for.
+12) Kiehl’s Men’s Energizing Essentials Set // All the men in our family have become diehard Kiehl’s fans, and this Gift Set includes a full-size face wash, a full-size moisturizer and a travel size exfoliating body soap — all products that Chris routinely uses all year round.
 (I even buy the face wash for myself — it’s such an invigorating face wash, especially while traveling.)
-This Age Defenders version is new this year, too.
-Might have to add that to the Chris List.

 13) Hand Out Pro Ski Glove // The premise of these gloves makes so much sense — they unzip so you can free your fingers for full dexterity, as needed, without having to actually remove your glove.
 Anyone who’s ever tried to check their phone on a ski lift while tucking one glove under their arm and then getting said glove back on and appropriately cinched and tucked before the bar goes up can appreciate the genius of this design.

 14) Benchmade Pocket Knife // This knife was one of the gifts I gave Chris for our first Christmas together, and he still uses it all the time.
 It’s invaluable when camping, but it also comes with us on all sorts of daily adventures, just in case.
 (It’s also opened hundreds of Amazon boxes over the years.)
 A good, mid-priced blade from a super-reputable manufacturer that stands the test of time.